-- > We aim to create sustained partnerships with all our suppliers, in particular those which provide business critical infrastructure services for TP ICAP. - > The Board considers that engagement with our key infrastructure suppliers is important for monitoring the Group's performance, managing risk and driving value. - > To ensure oversight, the Board receives periodic updates from the Head of Procurement on the status of supplier engagement and, at times, on specific large value contract negotiations or renewals. - > This includes a status update on supply chain, sustainability and ESG (including climate-related), expenditure information, issues and risks, and any strategic initiatives in progress. - > The Board has considered the risk of modern slavery in our supply chain, annually reviewing and approving the Modern Slavery and Human Trafficking Statement. - > The Board also periodically receives updates on UK Payment Practices reporting.
+Our stakeholder groups How we engage to create value Suppliers > We aim to create sustained partnerships with all our suppliers, in particular those which provide The Board acknowledges that our business critical infrastructure services for TP ICAP. suppliers are critical to our > The Board considers that engagement with our key infrastructure suppliers is important for business success. monitoring the Group's performance, managing risk and driving value.
+To ensure oversight, the Board receives periodic updates from the Head of Procurement on the status Input to TP ICAP: of supplier engagement and, at times, on specific large value contract negotiations or renewals.
+Quality goods and services. > This includes a status update on supply chain, sustainability and ESG (including climate-related), expenditure information, issues and risks, and any strategic initiatives in progress.
+Value we create: > The Board has considered the risk of modern slavery in our supply chain, annually reviewing and Sustainable relationships, value approving the Modern Slavery and Human Trafficking Statement. creation, and partnership > The Board also periodically receives updates on UK Payment Practices reporting. expertise.